 The BuddhaKahuna

-People come to unwarranted conclusions - and their lives are either damaged by them and/or become much less than they can be.
+People come to unwarranted conclusions - and their lives are either damaged by them and/or they become much less than they can be.
 If, in matters that are important, they only looked a bit deeper and at the facts, their lives would be improved dramatically.

 See: Examples of Unwarranted Conclusions And Beliefs.